samirashoi/student-management-system/README.md

 This project uses a table named 'Students_Table' stored in an Oracle database to perform operations on the data.

 ### **Note:**
-* Add your Oracle database Username and Password into the 'config.config' file in order to use Oracle in this application.
+* Add your Oracle database Username and Password into the 'config.config' file in order to use Oracle database in this application.

 * The project requires a table named 'Students_Table' to be avalable in your Oracle database.
 The schema is provided in the 'Students_Table.sql' file.